 Presentation on Downtown Fullerton Game Plan

 On July 23, 2018, the Transportation and Circulation Commission (TCC) recommended approval of the 90-day Downtown Nighttime Paid Parking Pilot Program (Pilot Program).
 On August 21, 2018, the City Council approved the Pilot Program and authorized staff to release a Request for Qualifications (RFQ) to procure parking management professional services, including implementation of the Pilot Program.
-On April 16, 2019 (continued from March 19, 2019), the City Council will be considering entering into an agreement with SP+, a nationally recognized parking management company, to manage and implement the Pilot Program.
+On April 16, 2019 (continued from March 19, 2019), the City Council approved entering into an agreement with SP+, a nationally recognized parking management company, to manage and implement the Pilot Program.

 The Pilot Program parameters as approved by the City Council are as follows: